tanveer-kader/ml-projects-py/datasets/README.md

-# List of datasets that have been used in the projects.
+# List of datasets that have been used in these projects.

 > [!NOTE]
 > These datasets are collected from various sources mostly from kaggle.